virenukey/restAPIFrameWorkTool/README.md

 Framework for testing (RESTful) HTTP/HTTPS APIs
 =================================================
 This framework tool allows you to test for various REST URL APIs with various Input Parameters.
-The test case can just be written to xlsx sheet and will be consumed by driver written in Python
+The test case can just be written to xlsx sheet and will be consumed by driver written in Python laungauge.
+This framework allows to test API with dynamic data to test Positive, Negetive, Boundary value and equivalnce partition tests.

 Advantage of this framework